pirog/kalabox-app-examples/phpfpm-drupal7/README.md

 ```
 cd ~/Desktop
 git clone https://github.com/kalabox/kalabox-app-examples.git
-cd backdrop
+cd phpfpm-drupal7
 kbox install
 kbox start
 ```

-Now visit `http://backdrop.kbox` in your browser.
+Now visit `http://phpfpm-drupal7.kbox` in your browser.
 It will likely tell you 'no input file'.
 To add code to your project you should now have a directory at called `code` inside of your app directory.
 Put your code in there to do all the things.

 ## Getting to your Database